thoelze1/parallel-knn/README.md

 # Parallel k-NN

 ## Expectations
+- Linear speedup of queries
-- Linear speedup of queries up to 8 cores
+- ~Linear speedup of training up to 4 cores

-- Some speedup on tree building (not as much as on queries)
+## Assumptions
+- Number of dimensions is a positive integer
+- Training file and query file are well formed files that match in dimension
+- Requested k is not less than total number of training points

 ## To Do
-1. Implement single-threaded k-d tree construction and querying according to pseudocode
-2. Implement multithreaded training
-3. Implement multithreaded multiple queries
+- Implement this bad boy in rust
-4. Implement multithreaded single query
+- Implement multithreaded single query
-5. Play around with parameters to improve timing
+- Play around with parameters to improve timing

-## Parallelization
-- Build disjoint training subtrees in parallel
-- Compute different queries at the same time
-- Make one query faster by searching disjoint subtrees in parallel

-## Parameters to tune
+- Change main file to use struct initialization (packed structs or whatever)
+- Pass Vector to recursive query calls instead of "priority queue"
+- Implement advanced pruning and compare with simple pruning
+- KDNode as subclass of KDTree
+- struct instead of union
+- uint32_t instead of uint64_t where possible
+- add helper to buildTree that doesn't track parameters
+- add training function to KDTree (for easier timing in main - right now constructor copies over points too, which takes some time)
+- Test whether NaN comparison is better than bool field
+- Add parallelization for single queries
+- Tune parameters:
     - Number of points per leaf cell (per hypercube)
     - Number of points to sample for median
-- Number of threads per core
     - Number of children per node in k-d tree (ternary tree? quaternary?)

-## Assumptions
-- Number of dimensions is a positive integer

 ## Notes
+- PROT_PRIVATE (lots of page faults)
+- Copy all floats (sequential is fast)
+- Indices of all floats (n/d indices as opposed to n floats)
 - Edge case: more dimensions than points?
 - Edge case: num points < k?
 - Special case code for n = 1?
 Queries could be O(k)...